 - Curriculum Vitae/Resume

-10. For domestic workers: TESDA National Certificate II (NC-II).
+10. For domestic workers: TESDA National Certificate II (NC-II) for Domestic Workers

-Create an e-Registration account through the POEA e-Services Portal.
-After setting up and activating your account, log in and upload your photo for the profile picture, as well as a photo of your passport.
+You need to create an e-Registration account through the POEA e-Services Portal.
+After that, you need to complete your profile, upload a profile picture, and a photo of your passport’s bio page.